thomaslty/zspotify/README.md

   ROOT_PODCAST_PATH   Change this path if you don't like the default directory where ZSpotify saves the podcasts

   SKIP_EXISTING_FILES Set this to false if you want ZSpotify to overwrite files with the same name rather than skipping the song

+  PREFIX              Set this to true if you want ZSpotify to add prefix on song file when downloading playlist or album

   MUSIC_FORMAT        Can be "mp3" or "ogg", mp3 is required for track metadata however ogg is slightly higher quality as it is not transcoded.